vega-studio/deltav/docs/terms.md

 ## InstanceProvider

-* An instanceProvider is the glue between rendering pipeline and the manipulated instances.
+* An InstanceProvider is the glue between rendering pipeline and the manipulated instances.
 * It is the data source of all the layers and the data holder of all the instances.
-* During the rendering process, instances can be added or removed at any time.
+* Instances can be added or removed at any time.
-* An instanceProvider can be constructed by instances or as an empty holder which will be expected data to be added later.
+* An InstanceProvider can be constructed with instances or as an empty holder which will be expected data to be added later.
-* An instanceProvider can be cleared and destroyed by simply calling clear() and destroy() functions.
+* An InstanceProvider can be cleared quickly by calling clear()

 ## Layer